brunoton/return-to-consciousness/ego-less-ai.md

 **Demand Uncertainty:** Ask "How confident are you?" and "What could prove this wrong?"
 AI systems trained for user satisfaction often express false confidence to appear helpful.

-These strategies help preserve AI's epistemic advantages while countering the market-driven corruption that transforms ego-less intelligence into validation machines.
+These strategies help preserve AI's epistemic advantages while working around current limitations in AI training that can lead to excessive agreeableness.

 ## Part VII: Challenges and Trajectories